 You certify that each investor is a resident of the state identified on this form.
-Under penalty of perjury, each Investor further certifies that: (1) the taxpayer identification number shown for each individual or entity is correct, (2) each Investor is not subject to backup withholding, and (3) each investor is a U.S. citizen or a U.S. resident alien.
-If the correct TIN is not supplied, the Fund is required to withhold from payments of principal and interest at the applicable backup withholding rate then in effect.".
+Under penalty of perjury, each Investor further certifies that: (1) the taxpayer identification number shown for each individual or entity is correct, (2) each Investor is not subject to backup withholding, and (3) each investor is a U.S. resident alien.
+If the correct TIN is not supplied, the Fund is required to withhold rate then in effect.
 The IRS does not require your consent to any provision of this document other than certifications to avoid backup withholding.

 If you are signing as joint tenants, you agree to be jointly and severally liable under this application.
-If signing on behalf of a trust, you certify that you are duly authorized: (i) to purchase the Note on behalf of such entity, and (ii) to execute this application.
-You authorize the Fund to act upon the instructions and directions of any authorized signer in all matters, including renewals, redemption, and transfer requests.
-This application is subject to acceptance by RSF Social Investment Fund, Inc. in San Francisco, California, as determined in its sole discretion.
+If signing on behalf of trust, you certify that you are duly authorized: (i) to purchase the Note on behalf of such entity, and (ii) to execute this application.
+You authorize the Fund to act upon the instructions and directions of authorized signer in all matters, including renewals, redemption, and transfer requests.
+This application is subject to acceptance by RSF Social Investment Fund, Inc. in San Francisco, California.